planetabhi/figma-variables/README.md

 # Structuring Figma Variables
-Building a scalable UI library in Figma starts with organizing variables thoughtfully.
-Without structure, managing primitives, semantics, and themes becomes chaotic as projects grow.
-Let's explore a clear, implementation-aligned method to structure variables by purpose — from foundational values to reusable design tokens and dynamic content.
-A practical approach to reducing redundancy, streamlining updates, and maintaining consistency across components and abstractions.
+Building a scalable UI library in Figma begins with thoughtful organization of variables.
+As projects grow, managing primitives, semantics, and themes without proper structure can quickly become overwhelming.
+Let's explore a clear, implementation-aligned approach to structuring variables by purpose — from foundational values to reusable design tokens and dynamic content.
+Together, we'll discover a practical approach to reducing redundancy, streamlining updates, and maintaining consistency across components and abstractions.

-#### Variables in Figma
+#### Understanding Variables in Figma
-Before diving into structuring, it's essential to understand what variables are and why they matter.
-In essence, variables in Figma store reusable values that can be applied to all kinds of design properties and prototyping actions.
-They help save time and effort when building designs, managing design systems, and creating complex prototyping flows.
+Before diving into structuring, it helps to understand what variables are and why they matter.
+At their core, variables in Figma store reusable values that can be applied to various design properties and prototyping actions.
+They're incredibly useful for saving time and effort when creating designs, managing design systems, and building complex prototyping flows.

-Imagine you're designing a button.
-Instead of manually setting the color, padding, and border radius every time, you can use variables.
-If you need to change the button's color across your organization projects, you simply update the variable, and the change propagates everywhere.
-This is the power of variables.
+Imagine designing a button in your project.
+Instead of manually setting the color, padding, and border radius each time, you could use variables.
+When you need to change the button's color across your organization's projects, you simply update the variable once, and the change appears everywhere.
+That's the magic of variables.

 #### Types of Variables
-Figma offers four types of variables, each serving a distinct purpose:
+Figma offers four types of variables, each serving a unique purpose:

 Type | Defined by | &nbsp;
 :--- |:--- |:---